noor-latif/portfolio-page-noor-latif-nextjs/README.md

 - Use Git and pnpm with descriptive commits.
 - Keep changes small and focused.
 Update `plan.md` and tests alongside code.

+## Branch strategy (dev → main)

+- Do day-to-day work on `dev`.
+CI runs on pushes to `dev` and on PRs into `main`.
+- Promote by opening a PR from `dev` → `main`.
+Protect `main` in GitHub so CI must pass before merge.
+- Deploy from `main` using one of these options:
+	- Manual: disable Vercel Automatic Deployments; deploy from Vercel dashboard after merging.
+	- Deploy Hook: create a Production Deploy Hook in Vercel and add it to this repo as `VERCEL_PROD_HOOK_URL`.
+A small workflow can POST the hook after CI passes on `main`.
+	- Auto (guarded): allow Vercel auto-deploy on `main` only and enforce required checks on `main`.

 ## License

 Private; no external redistribution.